Fractional CFO: What They Do and When to Hire One

 This will vary, but again, by definition the role is a fraction of full-time.

-That could mean as little as 5 hours per month, or as much 10-plus hours per week, which is why people in this role often support multiple businesses at once.
+That could mean as little as 5 hours per month, or as much as 10-plus hours per week, which is why people in this role often support multiple businesses at once.

 There are, of course, both positives and negatives to having someone work for such a limited amount of time.